The Cabinet of Doctor Caligari (1920)

 Edward Scissorhands (1990)

 By 1914, the industrial revolution was in full swing, with one man in a tractor doing the work of fifty farmers.
 So what did all these ex-farmers do?
 Well, there were plenty of new jobs in the modern factories.
 What did these factories do?
 Assemble pots and pans, automobiles, or maybe ammunition, lots of ammunition.
 What did they need so much ammunition for?
 To put in the newly invented machine guns and warplanes and tanks.
 Yes, technology can make things very convenient, but it has always had a dark side.
 In just a few years, more people died in World War I than any previous war.
-So after the war, things were looking pretty bleak in Europe.
+Afterwards, things were looking pretty bleak in Europe.
 So bleak that painting pictures of beautiful people doing beautiful things just didn't seem to cut it anymore.
 Instead, artists like Edward Munch went more in this direction:

 Now, if he went out and painted a man standing on a bridge with a lake and hills in the background and tried to do it as realistically as possible, it wouldn't look like this.
 But instead, he was trying to paint how this man (or he, the painter) felt, and that requires manipulating reality.
 That's what expressionism is all about: an outward expression of inner emotions.